SynthSAEBench: Evaluating Sparse Autoencoders on Scalable Realistic Synthetic Data: Logistic regression probes on SynthSAEBench

-In Section~\ref{sec:instructions}, we note that the best SAE architecture (Matryoshka BatchTopK) achieves a peak probing F1 of approximately 0.88, consistent with LLM SAE findings that SAEs underperform supervised probes~\citep{kantamneni2025sparse}.
-To quantify this gap on SynthSAEBench-16k, we train logistic regression probes directly on hidden activations to classify ground-truth feature firings.
+In Section~\ref{sec:prec-recall}, we note that the best SAE architecture (Matryoshka BatchTopK) achieves a peak probing F1 of approximately 0.88, consistent with LLM SAE findings that SAEs underperform supervised probes~\citep{kantamneni2025sparse}.
+To quantify this gap on SynthSAEBench, we train logistic regression probes directly on hidden activations to classify ground-truth feature firings.

-\paragraph{Setup.} We sample 2M activations from SynthSAEBench-16k and evaluate the first 4,096 features, which are the highest-frequency features due to the Zipfian ordering of firing probabilities.
+\paragraph{Setup.} We sample 2M activations from SynthSAEBench and evaluate the first 4,096 features, which are the highest-frequency features due to the Zipfian ordering of firing probabilities.
 We train one linear probe per feature simultaneously using a batched logistic regression model (a single weight matrix $W \in \mathbb{R}^{F \times D}$ and bias $b \in \mathbb{R}^F$, where $F$ is the number of probed features).
 Training uses Adam with learning rate $3 \times 10^{-3}$, cosine annealing over 10,000 steps, batch size 4,096, $L_2$ weight decay of $10^{-3}$, and class-imbalance-corrected binary cross-entropy loss.
 We use an 80/20 train/test split, and tune a per-feature classification threshold on a 200K-sample validation subset drawn from the training set by sweeping 499 thresholds and selecting the one that maximizes F1 per feature.

-\paragraph{Results.} Results are shown in Table~\ref{tab:probe-results}.
+\paragraph{Results.} Results are shown in Table~\ref{tab:probe-results} in the main text.
 The probes achieve a mean F1 of 0.974 and mean AUC of 0.9999, substantially outperforming the best SAE probing F1 of $\approx$0.88.
-This confirms that the gap between SAE probing and supervised probing observed in LLMs~\citep{kantamneni2025sparse} is reproduced in SynthSAEBench-16k, and that this gap is not an artifact of LLM evaluation noise but reflects a genuine limitation of current SAE architectures.
+This confirms that the gap between SAE probing and supervised probing observed in LLMs~\citep{kantamneni2025sparse} is reproduced in SynthSAEBench, and that this gap is not an artifact of LLM evaluation noise but reflects a genuine limitation of current SAE architectures.